 Eddie has extensive experience in contract and agreement preparation including purchase and sale agreements, surface and subsurface leases, mineral leases, operating agreements, voluntary and reservoir-wide unit agreements, farmouts, subleases, assignments of leases and overriding royalties, and various curative instruments.
 He regularly appears before the Commissioner of Conservation, Department of Natural Resource, State of Louisiana regarding unitization matters.

 Eddie has argued before Louisiana state and federal district courts, Louisiana appellate courts, the United States Court of Appeals for the Fifth Circuit, and the Louisiana Supreme Court.

 Eddie’s notable representative matters include (Click here for additional matters):

 Eddie received his Juris Doctor from the LSU Law Center where he was a member of the Louisiana Law Review and Order of the Coif.
 He graduated from the University of Southwestern Louisiana (now University of Louisiana at Lafayette) with a B.A. in Political Science in 1994.
 Before law school, Eddie worked as an independent petroleum landman where he negotiated the sale and acquisition of potential and existing oil and gas properties for various small to medium-sized oil and gas exploration companies.

 After law school and immediately before joining the firm, Eddie served as a judicial law clerk for the Honorable James J. Brady, United States District Judge, Middle District of Louisiana.

-In the community, Eddie formerly served as the Chairman on the Board of Directors for the Greater Baton Rouge Food Bank.
+In the community, Eddie currently serves as a member of the Louisiana Bar Foundation Capital Area Community Partnership Panel.
+He formerly served as the Chairman on the Board of Directors for the Greater Baton Rouge Food Bank.